Go to content

 Main Building

-No matter which direction one approaches the Verla World Heritage Site from, the manor-like Patruunan Pytinki (The Master's Residence) dominates the landscape.
-This main building of the Verla Groundwood Mill and Cardboard Factory was completed in 1885 as the home of the factory manager, or patruuna, Gottlieb Kreidl.
-Later, in 1898, the building was expanded with a tower-like addition, the ground floor of which housed the factory office and the upper floor contained guest rooms.
+No matter which direction one approaches the Verla World Heritage Site from, the manor-like Patruunan Pytinki (the mill owner's residence) dominates the landscape.
+This main building of the Verla Groundwood and Board Mill was completed in 1885 as the home of the mill manager Gottlieb Kreidl.
+Later, in 1898, the building was expanded with a tower-like addition, the ground floor of which housed the mill office and the upper floor contained guest rooms.

-The Patruunan Pytinki was designed by the architect Eduard Dippell, who also planned the other central buildings of the Verla factory area.
-The building, which represents the Revival style, served as the residence and office for the factory directors until 1964, when factory operations in Verla ceased.
-The last manager lived in the Pytinki for some time after that.
+This building was designed by architect Eduard Dippell, who also designed the other key buildings in the Verla mill area.
+Representing the Neo-Renaissance style, the building served as the residence and office of the mill managers until 1964, when operations at Verla came to an end.
+The last manager continued to live in the manor for some time afterward.

 Director Hjalmar Andersin 1909–1921